coreshop/CoreShop/docs/docs/03_Bundles/Resource_Bundle/02_Pimcore_Entities.md

-# Adding a New Pimcore Entity with Automated Installation
+# Adding a New Pimcore Entity with Class Installation

 ## Step 1: Add a New Pimcore Class in Pimcore